 For some time now I’ve been following Westminster City Archives’ The Cookbook of Unknown Ladies blog.
 It explores a manuscript cookery book of unknown origin, thought to have been written between 1760 and the 1820s.
 A team of volunteers have been experimenting with the recipes and researching their relevance in the Georgian and Regency England.
-It is an interesting project in itself, but I’m very excited by it, as we too, have our ‘mystery’ manuscript cookbook from the 1830s in our collection.
+It is an interesting project in itself, and I’m very excited by it, as we too, have a ‘mystery’ manuscript cookbook from the 1830s in our collection.

 The book has been painstakingly compiled, filling 57 pages including a detailed index.
 I can only imagine the author’s dismay when she realised she’d lost her place, listing pages 16 & 17 before 14 & 15 – how frustrated she’d have been without the magic of cut & paste!
-Each recipe is attributed with the name of its source, just as you might find in a CWA or community compilation cookbook today; a great many come from Lady Jane James – a prominent member of the local district? copied from her own receipt book, perhaps.
-By recording each entry’s source, the author adds weight and authority to her receipts, comforted in the knowledge that they have been endorsed by others who we assume she respected in the community, and looked towards for guidance in all matters domestic.
+Each recipe is attributed with the name of its source, just as you might find in a CWA or community compilation cookbook today; a great many come from Lady Jane James – a prominent member of the local district, copied from her own receipt book, perhaps.
+By recording each entry’s source, the author adds weight and authority to her receipts, comforted in the knowledge that they have been endorsed by others whom we assume she respected in the community, and looked towards for guidance in all matters domestic.

 ‘Lost’ recipes, forgotten favourites, timeless tastes